Brass Knuckle Volition

 I thought I was doing something real charitable.

-Instead I ended up calling lady friends asking if they had a use for various purses, what size shoe they were, before I started hauling it to the dumpster.
+I ended up calling lady friends asking if they had a use for various purses, what size shoe they were, before I started hauling her material life to the dumpster.

 I guess I should say thanks for the Kurt Vonnegut books